The Cost of a Live-In Nanny

 When you hire a nanny, don't forget about the extra costs that can crop up.
 Things like an annual yearly bonus, yearly raises, food costs, insurance, memberships, gas reimbursement, etc. Figure out what you will be paying for, whether you will provide a stipend or reimburse your nanny for any expenses and include the details in your nanny contract.

 Families sometimes think having a live-in nanny means their nanny is on call for all hours of the day.
 However, you should be mindful of your nanny's time and have a scheduled set of hours the nanny will work.

 Additionally, you need to pay your nanny for every hour they are on duty.
 And remember that "on duty" doesn't only mean they are actively engaging with the kids.
 If your nanny is required to be in your home and isn't free to come and go as they please, they are on the clock.

-A typically live-out nanny is usually paid hourly for 40 hours a week -- anything over that is usually paid at an overtime rate.
-On the other hand, most states don't require you to pay live-in employees overtime, but a few (California, Hawaii, Maine, Maryland, Massachusetts, Minnesota, New Jersey, New York and Oregon) have specific overtime laws.
+A typically live-out nanny is usually paid hourly for 40 hours a week -- anything over that is paid at an overtime rate.
+On the other hand, most states don't require you to pay live-in employees overtime, but a few (California, Hawaii, Maine, Maryland, Massachusetts, Minnesota, Nevada, New Jersey, New York and Oregon) have specific overtime laws for live-ins.